 The Responsible Entity has engaged an agent to calculate an estimated indicative NAV per Unit (iNAV) for the Fund during an ASX Trading Day.
 Investors may wish to check the market price against the Fund's iNAV as a reference before trading.
-The iNAV calculations are based on the portfolio of assets held by the Fund as at the open of trading on the relevant day.
+The iNAV calculations are based on the portfolio of assets held by the Fund as at the open of trading on the relevant day, using updated intraday pricing and less any liabilities of the Fund.
 The iNAV will be published on the BetaShares website at www.betashares.com.au.